 visit: http://www.st-gingolph.ch/.
 If you are conditioned, this route will save you one day of walking.

-Access by public transportation is possible by taking a morning train to Lausanne (which, incidently, is the fastest lake access point from Paris), taking a taxi to the Lausanne-Ouchy dock, and crossing the lake on a cruise boat.
+Access by public transportation is possible by taking a morning train to Lausanne (which, incidently, is from Paris the fastest lake access point), taking a taxi to the Lausanne-Ouchy dock, and crossing the lake on a cruise boat.
 It is also possible to take a train or cruise boat to Evian-les-Bains, and then a taxi or a bus for the 17 kilometer (10 mile) trip to St. Gingolph.
 A few trains arrive in St.-Gingolph from Monthey, which is on the Lausanne-Martigny line, if you are coming from points east.

-The GR5 trail from the lake ascends very steeply , without any breaks,
+The GR5 trail from the lake for 5 hours continuously ascends very steeply

-up a viewless ravine in 5 hours (if your physical condition permits!) to the junction point with the other GR5
+up a viewless ravine (if your physical condition permits!) to the junction point with the other GR5

-coming from Thonon-Les-Bains .
-Another hour will take you to Bise (6 hours total).
-The elevation gain to the Col de Bise (pass of Bise) is
+coming from Thonon-Les-Bains ..
+The elevation gain to the Col de Bise pass is

 A side trip from the GR5 to the Dent d'Oche, which I highly recommend